openreplay/documentation/content/installation/identify-user.md

 Associate your internal-user-id with the session being recorded by following the below steps.

+If you're looking for a quick how-to on associating your users to their replays, check out [this video we made for you](https://youtu.be/xfotXkeyXZM).
+Otherwise, keep reading!

 ### With NPM

 Inject the userID on tracker' start: